sra1kumar2089/crisp-frontend-challenge/README.md

 **Additional**
 - **State Management**: Use Redux (for React) to manage state.
 - **Styling**: Use CSS/SCSS to make it visually appealing.
-  - You _may_ use a React component library of your choosing (ie. Material UI)
+  - You _may_ use a React component library of your choosing (ie. Material UI).
 - **Unit Tests**: Implement at least one unit test using a framework you are familiar with (Jest, Mocha, React Testing Library, etc.).
     - Bonus 🎉 for more unit test coverage

 #### Bonus (choose any 2 features) 🎉:
-- 'Edit Task' can be initiated by double clicking on a Task item
 - Implement a means to add and display task categories when creating a task (Work, Personal, etc.)
 - Add a filter feature to filter tasks by category
 - Add a due date and visual indicator for Tasks exceeding the due date
 - Implement Redo Action: Add a redo button which will redo the previous undo action
+- 'Edit Task' can be initiated by double clicking on a Task item
 - Use module lazy-loading (ie. React Suspense)

 ## Things We Are Looking For: